t1m0thyj/WinDynamicDesktop/README.md

 ### Can the lockscreen image be changed too?

 This is a commonly requested feature, and it would be nice to mimic the behavior of macOS and many Linux distros where the lockscreen image is the same as the desktop wallpaper.
-This functionality would likely only be possible in the Microsoft Store version of the app, since there isn't a good API for changing the Windows lockscreen image in a .NET app.
-Currently I have decided not to implement this feature, because I would like to keep functionality consistent between both versions.
+Unfortunately Windows 10 doesn't have a reliable API for changing the lockscreen image, which means I can't really implement this feature in the app unless Microsoft adds a desktop wallpaper option to Windows for the lockscreen.

 ### How can I hide the tray icon?